 Crop nutrition accounts for up to 60% of crop yield but only ~20% of the total cost of production.
-Extrapolating from the University of Illinois "farmdoc" website, the overall cost of production has increased approximately 15% between 2021 and the forecasted budget for 2022.
-Farmers in Illinois are projected to allocate approximately 29% of corn production costs (not including the cost of land) to fertilizer in 2022 and were estimated to allocate 23% of corn production costs to fertilizer in 2021 (Figure 7).
-Despite these price increases, gross revenue is expected to increase 17% in 2022 due largely to higher crop prices, which is expected to result in greater operator and land return revenue compared to 2021 and offset any increase in production costs.
+Extrapolating from the University of Illinois "farmdoc" website, the projected 2024 cost of corn production is relatively unchanged (-3.5%) from the 2022 budget.
+Farmers in Illinois are projected to allocate approximately 23% of corn production costs (not including the cost of land) to fertilizer in 2024 and were estimated to allocate 30% of corn production costs to fertilizer in 2022 (Figure 7).